ibm-cloud-docs/enterprise-account-architecture/admin-account.md

 ## Bootstrapping the central administration account
 {: #bootstrap-central-admin-account}

-As Central Administration account is responsible for laying down majority of the enterprise account architecture, the enterprise accounts with IBM Cloud and the Central Administration account must be created first.
+As the central administration account is responsible for laying down the majority of the enterprise account architecture, the enterprise accounts with IBM Cloud and the Central Administration account must be created first.

 Steps to bootstrap the Central Administration Account:

 1. Manually create a development and production enterprise based on two freshly created subscription accounts ([docs](/docs/secure-enterprise?topic=secure-enterprise-create-enterprise&interface=ui)).
 2. Manually create a child account for centralized administration in the production enterprise ([docs](/docs/secure-enterprise?topic=secure-enterprise-enterprise-add&interface=ui#create-accounts))
 3. Onboard deployable architectures for the network and services account and for the central administration account to a private catalog ([docs](/docs/secure-enterprise?topic=secure-enterprise-manifest)).
-The deployable architecture source can be stored in a private git repo accessible over the public network during the bootstrap procedure.
+The deployable architecture source can be stored in a private Git repo accessible over the public network during the bootstrap procedure.
 4. Deploy the network and services account through a project ([docs](/docs/secure-enterprise?topic=secure-enterprise-setup-project)).
-This includes setting up direct link to provide connectivity to on premises networking.
+This includes setting up direct link to provide connectivity to on-premises networking.
 5. Populate the central administration account through a project.
-This includes provisioning the schematics agent to enable access to private git repos stored on premises.
+This includes provisioning the schematics agent to enable access to private Git repos stored on premises (required if these private Git repos are not accessible from IBM Cloud through the public internet).
-6. (optional) Update the private catalog entries for previously onboarded deployable architectures to point to a git repo on the private network.
+6. (Optional) Update the private catalog entries for previously onboarded deployable architectures to point to a Git repo on the private network for future maintenance.